dcarney/keg.io/README.md

         # cp conf/keys-sample.json conf/keys.json
         # vi conf/keys.json

-- Create an initial database for keg.io to use.
+- Create an initial database (with some 'seed' data) for keg.io to use.
 (This same command can be used for to rebuild the database at any time in the future)

-		# keg.rebuild -f conf/configuration.json
+		# keg.io --rebuild

 ##### Running:
-- Run the node server:
+- Run the keg.io server with default configuration settings:

-		# npm start
+		# keg.io

-	**OR**
+- Run the keg.io server with custom configuration settings:

 		# keg.io -f conf/configuration.json

   (Depending on the port/HW/OS you're running on, you may need sudo privs to get node to open the configured port)

 - Connect a client UI by opening a browser and navigating to the proper IP/port, per the server's config.